cpmech/russell/README.md

 - [ ] Add probability distribution functions to `russell_stat`
 - [ ] Finalize drawing of ASCII histogram in `russell_stat`
 - [ ] Implement standard continuum mechanics tensors in `russell_tensor`
+- [ ] Implement more integration tests for linear algebra
+- [ ] Implement more examples